| Table of Contents | Structure Tool | Williams Home |

 In a molecule composed of atoms of various electronegativities, the atoms with lowest (smallest) electronegativities hold partial positive charges and the atoms with the greatest electronegativities hold partial negative charges.
 In a methanol molecule (CH3OH), the electronegative oxygen atom pulls electron density away from the carbon and hydrogen atoms.
 In a water molecule, the electronegative oxygen atom pulls electron density away from the hydrogen atoms.
 The oxygen atom of water carries a partial negative charge.
 The hydrogen atoms carry partial positive charges.
 This phenomena of charge separation is called polarity.
 Water is a polar molecule.
 N2 is a non-polar molecule because the two nitrogen atoms share electrons equally.

-Figure 5 shows the charge distribution of a water molecule.
+Figure 5 shows the charge distribution and dipole moment of a water molecule.
 The electronegative oxygen atom pulls electron density away from the hydrogen atoms.
 The oxygen carries a partial negative charge and the hydrogen atoms carry partial positive charges.
 Bond dipoles (center) and molecular dipoles (right) can be represented as vectors.
 The arrows point from positive charge toward negative charge.

 The extent of charge separation within a molecule is characterized by the dipole moment μ.
 The dipole moment of a molecule is determined by the magnitudes of the partial charges and by the distances between them.
 To quantitate dipole moments, charges are expressed in esu's and distances in centimeters.
 The dipole moment of an electron and a proton separated by 1 Å equals: